Want a healthy diet? Need a plan?

 Pistachios - a good source of healthy fat, fibre, vitamin B6 and protein

-Seeds - protein, healthy fats, fibre. minerals (such as magnesium, potassium, calcium, plant iron and zinc), vitamins B1, B2, B3 and vitamin E.
+Seeds - protein, healthy fats, fibre. minerals (such as magnesium, potassium, calcium, plant iron and zinc), vitamins B1, B2, B3 & vitamin E.

 And it all counts towards your 30-plants-a-week target!!